 - Ensuring that Scrum is properly implemented and results in a positive outcome

 The Scrum Master also coordinates with the product owner to improve communication, discuss ideas, and find better techniques to increase productivity.

-How the Scrum Framework is Implemented
+How to Implement a Scrum Framework

-Sprints are the main aspect of the Scrum project management methodology and all other areas of Scrum or Scrum Events are contained within them.
+Sprints are the main aspect of the Scrum project management methodology, and all other areas of Scrum or Scrum Events are contained within them.

 A sprint is “where ideas are turned into value.”
 It is a timeframe in which a specific set of tasks need to be completed.
 The timeframe for this may vary, but it is usually around two weeks.
 These sprints are then repeated until a complete product comes about.

 When defining the sprint, you need to make sure that tasks align with the product goal.
 The product owner has full control over the work accomplished in a sprint.
 If the product goal becomes outdated, the product owner can cancel the sprint and work on a new project.

 Sprint planning is the first development phase of the sprint.
 During sprint planning, the entire team sits together to discuss a plan of action for the sprint.
 The product owner ensures that prioritized items from the product backlog are also included in the product roadmap.

 Sprint planning may be summarized by answering the following questions: